cosmos/cosmos-sdk/docs/run-node/keyring.md

 GNU/Linux distributions that use GNOME as default desktop environment typically come with [Seahorse](https://wiki.gnome.org/Apps/Seahorse).
 Users of KDE based distributions are commonly provided with [KDE Wallet Manager](https://userbase.kde.org/KDE_Wallet_Manager).
-Whilst the former is in fact a `libsecret` convenient frontend, the former is a `kwallet` client.
+Whilst the former is in fact a `libsecret` convenient frontend, the latter is a `kwallet` client.

 `os` is the default option since operating system's default credentials managers are